jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/s3-presigned-post.rst

     $formAttributes = $postObject->getFormAttributes();

     // Get form input fields.
 This will include anything set as a form input in
-    // the constructor, the provided JSON policy, your AWS Access Key ID, and an
+    // the constructor, the provided JSON policy, your AWS access key ID, and an
     // auth signature.
     $formInputs = $postObject->getFormInputs();